About two thirds of people in the US are either overweight or obese ().

 Conversely, over 25 is considered overweight and over 30 is considered obese.

-Use this calculator to see where you fit on the BMI scale (opens in a new tab).
+Use to see where you fit on the BMI scale (opens in a new tab).

 However, keep in mind that there are many problems with the BMI scale, which only looks at weight and height.
 It does not take muscle mass into account.